petermeissner/ical/cran-comments.md

-## Title Case
+## Your Comments

+> Thanks, we see:
+>
+>
 >    The Title field should be in title case.
 Current version is:
 >    'iCalendar parsing'
 >    In title case that is:
 >    'iCalendar Parsing'

-I think 'iCalendar Parsing' is the proper title case here since iCalendar is a fixed term - including the camel case style.
+--> fixed

+> > Description: A simple wrapper around the ical.js library executing
+> >    JS-code via V8.
+The package enables users to parse iCalendar
+> >    files  (.ics, .ifb, .iCal, .iFBf).

+> Please single quote software names such as 'ical.js'.

+--> done

+> What is V8?

+> Pls elaborate in your Description field and explain.

+--> explained